Vaxcyte Inc (PCVX) Shares Decline Despite Market Challenges - News Heater

 PCVX’s Market Performance

-PCVX’s stock has seen a -4.39% decrease for the week, with a 12.70% rise in the past month and a 23.66% gain in the past quarter.
-The volatility ratio for the week is 4.61%, and the volatility levels for the past 30 days are at 3.90% for Vaxcyte Inc The simple moving average for the past 20 days is 0.19% for PCVX’s stock, with a 22.98% simple moving average for the past 200 days.
+PCVX’s stock has seen a -6.75% decrease for the week, with a 3.75% rise in the past month and a 24.82% gain in the past quarter.
+The volatility ratio for the week is 6.10%, and the volatility levels for the past 30 days are at 4.41% for Vaxcyte Inc. The simple moving average for the past 20 days is -1.93% for PCVX’s stock, with a 20.77% simple moving average for the past 200 days.

 Analysts’ Opinion of PCVX